munificent/craftinginterpreters/book/representing-code.md

 interface and a set of expression node classes that support the Visitor pattern using it.

-Before we end this rambling chapter, let's see implement that Visitor interface and see the pattern in action.
+Before we end this rambling chapter, let's implement that Visitor interface and see the pattern in action.

 ## A (Not Very) Pretty Printer